The TD Go Prepaid Card is targeted to teens. But it’s only offered to parents with a TD Bank account, and it comes with some surprising fees.

 But it lacks a mobile application.
-And it’s missing features that other teen cards, like FamZoo or Current, provide.
+And it’s missing features that other teen cards, like FamZoo Prepaid Card or GoHenry Prepaid Card, provide.
 Tools like savings features, help with budgeting, or more specific controls for parents over spending categories.

 One of the best benefits of the TD Go is that there’s no monthly fee.
 But it charges for funding the card–$1 per transaction.
 And the card can be funded only from a TD Bank debit or credit card.

 The TD Go Prepaid Card is one of the two remaining Visa Buxx cards.
 So, it has the features required by Visa Buxx–such as the ability for parents to monitor card activity online.

 The TD Go card also offers: